 - Textured surface.

-Ill be honest, I am not a fan of inflatable bath tubs.
+I’ll be honest, I am not a fan of inflatable bath tubs.
+Not even those of the inflatable duck tub variety.
 I believe they are overpriced, not overly durable, hard to clean and take time to blow up.
-If you are looking for a portable baby bath, stick with the fold up variety.
+If you are looking for the east storage of a portable baby bath, stick with the fold up variety.

 That said, despite my opinion, people still continue to buy inflatable bath tubs.
 If I have not scared you away and you are determined to proceed down this route then you might as well buy the best.

-The munchkin inflatable bath tub came out ahead being the most const effective inflatable solution.
+The munchkin inflatable bath tub came out ahead being the most cost effective inflatable solution.
 Many other inflatable bath tubs were two or three times its price.

-Simply place the inflated bath tub into your regular bath tub and add water and you have a ready to go baby bath.
+Simply place the inflated bath tub into your regular bath tub, add water, and you have a ready-to-go baby bath.
 You can even blow this ducky up and use him as a play pen.

 At the base of the tub is a temperature sensitive disc.
-The disc will change color to indicate when the water is too hot for your baby (approximately 104 Degrees farenheit).
-This feature is unique among inflatable bath tubs.
+The disc will change color to indicate when the water is too hot for your baby (approximately 104 Degrees Fahrenheit).
+This feature is unique among inflatable duck tubs, and inflatable baby bath tubs in general.

 Best Cushion Baby Bath Tub